Aafia Siddiqui: Alleged kidnapping

-In April 2010, Mariam was found outside the family house wearing a collar with the address of the family home.
+In April 2010, Aafia's daughter, Mariam, was found outside the family home wearing a collar with the address of the family home.
 She was said to be speaking English.
 A Pakistani ministry official said the girl was believed to have been held captive in Afghanistan from 2003 to 2010.

 The US government said it had not held Siddiqui during that time frame and was unaware of her location from March 2003 until July 2008.
-The mass of secret U.S. cables released in 2010 by Wikileaks included memos by the US Embassy in Islamabad Pakistan asking other US government departments whether Asfia had been in secret custody.
+The mass of secret U.S. cables released in 2010 by Wikileaks included memos by the US Embassy in Islamabad Pakistan asking other United States government departments whether Aafia had been in secret custody.
 One stated: "Bagram officials have assured us that they have not been holding Siddiqui for the last four years, as has been alleged."

 The US ambassador to Pakistan, Anne W. Patterson, stated that Siddiqui had not been in US custody "at any time" prior to July 2008.
 The US Justice Department and the CIA denied the allegations, and Gregory Sullivan, a State Department spokesman, said: "For several years, we have had no information regarding her whereabouts whatsoever.
 It is our belief that she ... has all this time been concealed from the public view by her own choosing."
-Assistant US Attorney David Raskin said in 2008 that US agencies found "zero evidence" that she was abducted, kidnapped or tortured in 2003.
+Assistant US Attorney David Raskin said in 2008 that United States agencies found "zero evidence" that she was abducted, kidnapped, or tortured in 2003.
 He added: "A more plausible inference is that she went into hiding because people around her started to get arrested, and at least two of those people ended up at Guantanamo Bay."
-According to some U.S. officials, she went underground after the FBI alert for her was issued, and was at large working on behalf of al-Qaeda.
+According to some U.S. officials, she went underground after the FBI alert for her was issued and was at large working on behalf of al-Qaeda.
 The Guardian cited an anonymous senior Pakistani official suggesting Siddiqui may have abandoned the militant cause.

 Another theory was that the CIA and FBI did not have the ability to capture suspects in Pakistan, where many people were anti-American, and only the ISI had the ability to capture Siddiqui.
 While the ISI may have known how to get her or even have her in custody, they were not "ready to hand her over", whatever reward the Americans offered.